NERSC/shifter/doc/install/manualinstallgpu.rst

 Containers allow applications to be portable accross platforms by packing the application in a complete filesystem that has everything needed for execution: code, libraries, system tools, environment variables, etc. Therefore, a container can ensure that an application always run under the same software environment.

-To achieve a degree of portability, shifter (as the container runtime) has to provide the same interfaces and behavior independently of the hardware and target platform the container is executing in.
-This ensures that containarized CPU-based applications can be seamlessly deployed across platforms.
+To achieve a degree of portability, shifter (as the container runtime) has to provide the same interfaces and behavior independently of the hardware and target platform the container is executing on.
+This ensures that containerized CPU-based applications can be seamlessly deployed across platforms.
 However, this often means that hardware accelerated features that require specialized system drivers that are optimized for specific target system cannot be natively supported without breaking portability.

 In order to mantain the portability that images provide while supporting site-optimized system features we implement a solution that relies on drivers that provide ABI compatibility and mount system specific features at the container's startup.
 In other words, the driver that is used by a container to allow the application to run on a laptop can be swapped at startup by the shifter runtime and instead an ABI compatible version is loaded that is optimized for the infrastructure of the supercomputer, therefore allowing the same container to achieve native performance.